 Natural gas, NGLs and oil sales are recognized when we deliver our production to the customer and collectability is reasonably assured.
 We generally sell natural gas, NGLs and oil under two types of agreements, which are common in our industry.
 Both types of agreements include transportation charges.
-We are reporting our gathering and transportation costs in accordance with Financial Accounting Standard Board ("FASB") Section 605-45-05 of Subtopic 605-45 for Revenue Recognition.
+We are reporting our gathering and transportation costs in accordance with Accounting Standards Code Section 605-45-05 of Subtopic 605-45 for Revenue Recognition.
 One type of agreement is a netback arrangement, under which we sell natural gas and oil at the wellhead and collect a price, net of transportation incurred by the purchaser.
-In this case, we record revenue at the price we received from the purchaser.
-In the case of NGLs, we receive a price from the purchaser (which is net of processing costs) which is recorded in revenue at the net price we receive.
-Under the other arrangement, we sell natural gas or oil at a specific delivery point, pay transportation, gathering and compression expenses to a third party and receive proceeds from the purchaser with no deduction.
+In this case, we record revenue at the price we receive from the purchaser.
+For the sale of our NGLs, we receive a price from the purchaser (which is net of processing costs) that is recorded in revenue at the net price we receive.
+Under the other type of agreement, we sell natural gas or oil at a specific delivery point, pay transportation, gathering and compression expenses to a third party and receive proceeds from the purchaser with no deduction.
 In that case, we record revenue at the price received from the purchaser and record the expenses we incur as transportation, gathering and compression expense.

 We realize brokered margins as a result of buying and selling natural gas utilizing separate purchase and sale transactions, typically with separate counterparties, whereby Range or the counterparty takes titles to the natural gas purchased or sold.
-Revenues and expenses related to brokering natural gas are reported gross as part of revenue and expense in accordance with applicable accounting standards.
-In 2013, we purchased (and sold) natural gas which was used to blend our rich residue gas from the Southwest Marcellus Shale.
-In 2014, we also reported a margin from the release of transportation capacity where we have taken firm transportation ahead of our production volumes.
-Our brokered margin was a gain of \$9.4 million in 2014 compared to a loss of \$5.7 million in 2013.
-The amount of brokered margin was immaterial in 2012.
+Revenues and expenses related to brokering natural gas are reported gross as part of revenues and expenses in accordance with applicable accounting standards.
+In 2013, we also included purchased (and sold) natural gas which was used to blend our rich residue gas from the Southwest Marcellus Shale.
+In 2014, we also included additional broker revenues and broker expenses from the release of transportation capacity where we had taken firm transportation ahead of our production volumes.
+Our net brokered margin was a loss of \$2.7 million in 2015 compared to a gain of \$9.4 million in 2014 and a loss of \$5.7 million in 2013.

 Although receivables are concentrated in the oil and gas industry, we do not view this as an unusual credit risk.
 We provide for an allowance for doubtful accounts for specific receivables judged unlikely to be collected based on the age of the receivable, our experience with the debtor, potential offsets to the amount owed and economic conditions.
 In certain instances, we require purchasers to post stand-by letters of credit.
 Many of our receivables are from joint interest owners of properties we operate.
 Thus, we may have the ability to withhold future revenue disbursements to recover any non-payment of joint interest billings.
-We have allowances for doubtful accounts relating to exploration and production receivables of \$2.7 million at December 31, 2014 compared to \$2.5 million at December 31, 2013.
-We recorded bad debt expense of \$250,000 in both the year ended December 31, 2014 and 2013 compared to \$750,000 in 2012.
+We have allowances for doubtful accounts relating to exploration and production receivables of \$5.0 million at December 31, 2015 compared to \$2.7 million at December 31, 2014.
+We recorded bad debt expense of \$2.3 million in the year ended December 31, 2015 compared to \$250,000 in both the years ended December 31, 2014 and 2013.

 Revenues from the production of natural gas, NGLs and oil on properties in which we have joint ownership are recorded under the sales method.
 Under the sales method, we and other joint owners may sell more or less than our entitled share of production.
 Should our sales exceed our share of remaining reasonable reserves, a liability is recorded.
-At December 31, 2014, we had recorded a net liability of \$52,000 for those wells where it was determined that there were insufficient reserves to recover the imbalance.
+Imbalances are not significant in the periods presented.